somasundaram2000/M2-Embedded_AVR-PC-Beeper/1_Requirements/README.md

 - In 8x8 LED Matrix, all the anodes are connected together in R1 to R8 and cathodes are connected together in columns C1 to C8.

-## Hardware :
-- 8x8 LED Matrix
-- USB Type A to Type B cable
-- Arduino Uno with the Atmel ATmega328p microcontroller
-- 16 1k Resistor

 ## SWOT Analysis :
 ### Strengths :
-- Power saving
+- Power saving.
-- Long service life
+- Long service life.
-- Cost advantage
+- Cost advantage.

 ### Weakness :
-- Difficulty in maintaining
+- Difficulty in maintaining.
-- High calorific value
+- To perform this operation, power supply is always needed.

 ### Opportunities :
 - To interface an Arduino Uno board with an 8x8 LED Matrix to display information.